ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 # Proof Types in CBOR

-Proof types are specific to their associated "verifiable data structure", for example, different merkle trees might support different representations of "inclusion proof" or "consistency proof".
+Proof types are specific to their associated "verifiable data structure", for example, different Merkle trees might support different representations of "inclusion proof" or "consistency proof".

 Implementers should not expect interoperability accross "verifiable data structures", but they should expect conceptually similar properties across registered proof types.